Tougher laws regarding street racing in Sydney and NSW have only taken effect relatively recently.

 Can I avoid conviction for a street racing offence?

-A section 10 is a finding of guilt without a criminal conviction.
-If you can successfully obtain a section 10 for your street racing offence, you will be able to avoid penalties or having a criminal conviction on your driving record.
+A section 10 dismissal or conditional release order is a finding of guilt without a criminal conviction.
+If you can successfully obtain a non conviction order for your street racing offence, you will be able to avoid penalties or having a criminal conviction on your driving record.

 If you have been charged with a street racing offence, it is essential that you find an experienced lawyer to represent you.